 Funds for Evidence-Based Practice projects may be awarded for new projects, projects in progress, and projects required for an academic degree as long as all other project criteria are met.

-Eligible projects may include research utilization projects, continuous quality improvement projects, performance improvement initiatives that are based on evidence, or outcomes evaluation projects.
+Eligible projects may include research utilization or evidence-based practice projects, performance improvement initiatives that are based on evidence, or outcomes evaluation projects.

 We will not fund tool development as part of EBP projects.

 You will be asked which EBP process model your study will follow.
 Which one is your choice (e.g. Iowa Model, Johns Hopkins Model, or another used in your organization), but please assure us that a systematic and disciplined process to evaluate the outcomes of your initiative will be in place to structure your work.
 We are especially interested in your process and outcomes indicators/measures.

 The Project Leader/Team Leader must be a nurse who is currently employed or formally affiliated with a clinical setting with direct patient care involvement.

 A Project Mentor is strongly recommended for each grant application.
 We encourage Applicants to find a Mentor in your own institution, nearby school of nursing, or community.
 If you desire a Mentor and are unable to find one, The DAISY Foundation will provide time-limited mentor support.

 Mentors will provide the following benefits which will be especially helpful for less experienced Applicants:

 - Help potential DAISY Grant Applicants become familiar with resources and problem-solve grant issues or concerns